iningwei/CocosCreatorPackage/README.md

 Be aware of removing listener when it should be removed.

 ## PlayerPrefs
-Oooops,if you are still familiar with Unity3D,you must have used this static class.
+Oooops,if you are still familiar with Unity3D,you must have used this class.

 Yes,i just made a local-storage class named PlayerPrefs used Cocos's inner function,which have friendly resolved many complex situations such as browers compatibility.